spectrocloud/librarium/packages/docs/content/12-enterprise-version.md

 Highly available multi-node installation typically for production purposes.

-Palette provides the platform installer to enable quick start and enterprise versions installation.
+Palette provides the platform installer to enable quick start mode and enterprise mode.
 To obtain the platform installer, please contact our Sales team by completing [the form here](https://www.spectrocloud.com/contact/).